March 26 - 30, 2018

 The chapters we'll cover during this full day workshop are:

-- Overview of the modern sites and Office 365 groups experience
+- Overview of the modern sites and Office 365 Groups experience

 - Implementing a site request and provisioning process to provide governance

-- Branding your sites
+- Light branding of your sites

 - Publishing your content from Office 365 to an Azure Website